LaserTagMods/JBOX/README.md

 Provide a perk every so often and the cool down period can be adjusted via the app.
 It will also Have an activation limit option as well so if you wanted to limit respawns or med kits from the Base this can easily be pre configured.

+If this mode is engaged and the respawn station tag is selected, the base will send a Lora signal Out each time the respawn is requested.
+Also it only recognizes respawn request signal from the Headset.

 Capturable Continuous IR Emmitter:
 ----------------------------------